pingcap/blog/insert-into-tidb-hackathon-2019-values-hack-fun-tidb-ecosystem.md

 **Project:** tidb-wasm: Run TiDB Inside Your Browser (and everywhere)

 **Comments:** User experience matters.
 This project leverages [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) (wasm) technology and lets users run TiDB in their browser.
-We’ve been interested in WebAssembly since it appeared, and this project inspires us to make a TiDB playground and embed it on our official website.
-So in the future, if you’re interested in learning more about TiDB (or even MySQL), you can get on your browser and get your hands dirty.
+We've been interested in WebAssembly since it appeared, and this project inspires us to make a TiDB playground and embed it on our official website.
+So in the future, if you're interested in learning more about TiDB (or even MySQL), you can get on your browser and get your hands dirty.

 [Slides](https://cdn2.hubspot.net/hubfs/4466002/tidb-wasm.pdf) are here!